10- The Chamberlain Families of Westmoreland, NH

 Thomas Chamberlain, b.
 1703 in Billerica, MA and Abigail Pierce b.
 18 May 1706, Woburn MA, d.
 18 may 1769, Westmoreland, NH.
 They married 10 June 1730 in Concord, Middlesex, MA.10

 I have done an extensive search for the source records of Thomas and Abigail’s children, their birth order and birth dates.
-Therefore, there are some differences in my record when compared with the prevailing records on the internet and genealogies.
+Therefore, there are some differences in my record when compared with the prevailing records on the internet and in many genealogies.
+This new information, published for the first time on June 9, 2017 has cleared up earlier discrepancies.

 1- Josiah Chamberlain b.
 27 June 1731, Billerica, Middlesex, Massachusetts,6 d.
 1782.